Avani-Brahmbhatt/LegalBot-with-RAG/README.md

 ## 🧠 Key Features

 - 🔍 Semantic search across a corpus of Indian legal texts using FAISS
-- 🦙 Contextual understanding with LLaMA 3.1-8B Instruct model
+- 🦙 Contextual understanding with LLaMA model
 - 📚 Flexible and scalable knowledge base for legal documents
 - 💬 Conversational interface with memory-aware responses
 - 🧱 Modular design for easy extension and integration